prkhanna/CypressWeb/README.md

-# 🚀 I-doIt Test Automation Framework
+# 🚀  Test Automation Framework

 This project is an end-to-end test automation framework built with [Cypress](https://www.cypress.io/).
 It is designed to validate core user workflows, UI behavior, and application stability across builds.